-In December of 2006, Holistic Nursing was officially recognized by the American Nurses Association (ANA) as a nursing specialty with a defined scope and standards of practice, acknowledging holistic nursing’s unique contribution to the health and healing of people and society.
+In 2006, holistic nursing was officially recognized by the American Nurses Association (ANA) as a nursing specialty with a defined scope and standards of practice.
+Holistic Nursing is based upon:

 - Evidence-based research

 - Defined standards of practice